IBE160/SG-Nettgrupp1/docs/Fase-1/PRD.md

 *   Establish a reliable and functional web presence for the business.
 *   Enhance customer engagement with product information online.
 *   Provide a smooth and intuitive click-and-collect order placement experience.
-*   Effectively guide newcomers to cigars in product selection.

 ### Background Context

 The Alta Sigar & Grill business currently faces significant operational inefficiencies due to a lack of formal inventory and order management systems, leading to manual, time-consuming processes and potential stock inaccuracies.
 This diverts the owner's time from core business growth.
 Concurrently, customers are unable to view real-time product availability or place remote orders, creating a barrier to purchase and impacting satisfaction.
-A notable challenge also exists for new cigar enthusiasts who often experience "choice overload" on other platforms, deterring engagement.

 This project aims to address these critical issues by modernizing operations and enhancing customer experience.
-By implementing a web application with an intuitive admin interface for the owner and a user-friendly frontend for customers, Alta Sigar & Grill can streamline inventory and order management, offer convenient click-and-collect services, and provide a guided product selection process specifically for newcomers.
+By implementing a web application with an intuitive admin interface for the owner and a user-friendly frontend for customers, Alta Sigar & Grill can streamline inventory and order management and offer convenient click-and-collect services.
 This strategic move is expected to boost operational efficiency, increase customer satisfaction, expand market reach, and ultimately drive sales.

 ---